Kanaderu/turtlebot2/README.md

 ## run initial setup

-# install dependencies and setup misc repos
+# install dependencies and setup misc repos (only need to do this once)
 ./install.sh
-./setup-src.sh
+./setup_src.sh

 # compile
 catkin_make
 source devel/setup.bash

+# setup udev rules for physical turtlebot (only for physical turtlebot, only need to do this once)
+./setup_kobuki.sh

 # run gazebo simulator with turtlebot
 roslaunch turtlebot_gazebo turtlebot_world.launch